WICG/turtledove/FLEDGE_k_anonymity_server.md

 important that we protect `Join` against malicious write traffic, and, to maintain privacy, that we do this in an anonymous way.

-To protect this endpoint we will use [Trust Tokens](https://github.com/WICG/trust-token-api).
-Every write to Join will require a one-time-use Trust Token be attached to the request, and tokens will be bound to a specific low-entropy identifier, `b`.
+To protect this endpoint we will use [Private State Tokens](https://github.com/WICG/trust-token-api).
+Every write to Join will require a one-time-use Private State Token be attached to the request, and tokens will be bound to a specific low-entropy identifier, `b`.
 Each browser will be issued tokens with its assigned `b`, and it can spend those tokens as it wishes to make `Join` calls to the server.

-We will operate a Trust Token issuer specific to this server and these tokens; we'll call this issuer **`Sign`**.
+We will operate a Private State Token issuer specific to this server and these tokens; we'll call this issuer **`Sign`**.
 In our current proposal, `Sign` will require, at least initially for desktop Chrome, that the user be signed-in to Chrome with a Google Account.
 Requiring sign-in lets us rate limit the number of tokens issued to a given user, assign each user a stable value for `b`, and prevent naive abuse of `Join` by anonymous users.
-Even though the user is signed-in, and Google Account credentials are used to issue Trust Tokens, the Trust Tokens received by `Join` [cannot be linked](https://github.com/WICG/trust-token-api#cryptographic-property-unlinkability) back to the Google Account they were issued to.
-The Trust Token issuer can learn which users join a large number of interest groups.
+Even though the user is signed-in, and Google Account credentials are used to issue Private State Tokens, the Private State Tokens received by `Join` [cannot be linked](https://github.com/WICG/trust-token-api#cryptographic-property-unlinkability) back to the Google Account they were issued to.
+The Private State Token issuer can learn which users join a large number of interest groups.
 To guard against this, we're exploring options that include having the client request tokens at a constant rate and discard unused tokens.

 `Query` is a read-only API, so it doesn't have the same abuse concerns as `Join`.
-We won't require Trust Tokens, or a Google Account, for a browser to call `Query`.
+We won't require Private State Tokens, or a Google Account, for a browser to call `Query`.

 #### Differential privacy of public data

-To protect the user data exposed through the Query server we use the [AboveThresholdWithPeriodicRestartAlgorithm](FLEDGE_k_anonymity_differential_privacy.md) algorithm to generate the server’s public output.
+To protect the user data exposed through the `Query` server we use the [AboveThresholdWithPeriodicRestartAlgorithm](FLEDGE_k_anonymity_differential_privacy.md) algorithm to generate the server’s public output.
 The algorithm is differentially private in the continual release setting.
-This means that we bound the ability of an observer with access to the periodically updated k-anonymity status of a set — that is, the stream of Query server outputs over time — to determine if a user joined that set in a given period.
+This means that we bound the ability of an observer with access to the periodically updated k-anonymity status of a set — that is, the stream of `Query` server outputs over time — to determine whether a user joined that set in a given period.

 A user joining a set may flip its k-anonymity status from “not k-anonymous” to